My Name Is Joe: Plot

 After an intimate night with Sarah, Joe goes to Kintyre to pick up a car that is implied to contain drugs.
-He has doubts while driving back to Glasgow, flashing back to a conversation with Shanks who deeply disapproves of what Joe is doing.
-In a later scene, Joe gives Sarah a pair of earrings, as well as a ring.
-Joe tells Sarah that he loves her.
-Sarah tells him that she does not want the ring and Joe cannot understand what he has done wrong, throwing the ring into the river in a fit of rage.
-Later, Sarah arrives at his door and apologizes.
-The next day, Joe unwittingly plays getaway driver for his football team, who rob a shipment of jerseys at a sporting goods store.
-Meanwhile, Sarah reveals to her co-worker Maggie that she is pregnant.
-Sarah meets with Sabine and Liam in a park, where Sabine inadvertently reveals Joe's lie, insisting that he paid McGowan off.
-Liam complicates things further by telling Sarah that Joe simply got them an extension on their payments, and Sarah accuses him of lying.
+In a later scene, Joe gives Sarah a pair of earrings and a ring, telling her that he loves her.
+Sarah responds that she does not want the ring and Joe cannot understand what he has done wrong, throwing the ring into the river in a fit of rage.
+Later, she arrives at his door and apologizes.
+Later, Sarah tells her co-worker Maggie that she is pregnant.
+Sarah meets with Sabine and Liam in a park, where Sabine inadvertently exposes Joe's lie about paying off McGowan.
+Liam complicates things further by telling Sarah that Joe simply got an extension on their payments, and Sarah accuses him of lying.
 She goes to Joe's flat and presses him for more information about his dealings with McGowan, expressing her concerns.
 Joe seems to have placated her, but Liam arrives abruptly and warns Joe about Sarah's questions.
-She grows enraged that Joe is complicit in dealing drugs, but he insists that he does not have the same resources as her, and had no other way to help Liam.
+She is enraged that Joe is dealing drugs, but he insists that he lacks the same resources as her and had no other way to help Liam.
 Sarah leaves the apartment in tears after discovering her presents were bought with an advance from McGowan.

-Joe goes to Liam's flat and gives him money to leave town, saying that he will not complete the second job for McGowan.
-After this, he goes to Sarah's and unsuccessfully tries to reconcile with her.
-At McGowan's snooker hall, he says he will not complete the job.
-McGowan brushes him off, and tries to get Joe thrown out.
-After one of McGowan's thugs makes lewd comments about Sarah, Joe flies into a rage and brutally beats all of McGowan's men.
+Joe goes to Liam's flat and gives him money to leave town, saying he will not complete the second job for McGowan.
+After this, he goes to Sarah's but fails to reconcile with her.
+At McGowan's snooker hall, Joe says he will not complete the job.
+McGowan brushes him off and tries to get Joe thrown out.
+After one of McGowan's thugs makes lewd comments about Sarah, Joe flies into a rage and brutally beats up all of McGowan's men.
 Knowing he has marked himself for death, he buys liquor and returns home.
 Later, Liam arrives and finds Joe in a drunken stupor.
-He tells Joe that McGowan's men are pursuing both of them, but Joe drunkenly insults Liam for not following his instructions and refuses to move.
+He tells Joe that McGowan's men are after both of them, but Joe drunkenly insults Liam for not following his instructions and refuses to move.
 Backed into a corner, Liam ties a rope around his neck and jumps out of the window.
 Joe awakes and tries to pull him back up, but is too inebriated to lift Liam, who dies.
-Joe spots Sarah at Liam's burial, and the two walk off together.
+Joe spots Sarah at Liam's burial and the two walk off together.